suapapa/go_hangul/README.md

 hangul is a set of handy tools for manipulate korean character which can:

 - Convert between jamo and compatibility-jamo.
-- Split a character to it's three consonants.
+- Split a character to it's three elements.
+- Stroke count of a jamo.

 ## TODO

+- Romanize.
-- Stroke count.
+- Lexycal Analize.

 # Documentation